Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 When you are done, package these files along with the manifest, and import it into Minecraft.
 Start a new flat world, and make sure to enable cheats and experiments.

 Once you are in the world, use `/function setup` to create the ticking area and NPC entity.
-Then use `/give @s dialog:teleport_menu` to give yourself the teleportation item.
-Switch to survival mode (NPC dialogs do not work in Creative), hold the item, and right-click.
-You should see your dialog appear.
+Then use `/give @s dialogue:teleport_menu` to give yourself the teleportation item.
+Switch to survival mode (NPC dialogues do not work in Creative), hold the item, and right-click.
+You should see your dialogue appear.

 ## Credits